rahmanidashti/Moviesite/README.md

-# Moviesite
+# FilmSite
-A movie website for Software Engineering TAs
+This is a movie website to teach the fundemental concepts of web development and software engineering to BSc students.